-On a phone call with a management team about to launch a syndicated morning show, the program director asked an odd question.
-At first, it seemed legitimate.
-But thinking about it later, I realized it’s become common.
+The station was about to launch a syndicated morning show.
+The program director called to ask an odd question.
 He actually asked whether he should promote the show.
+Should we promote the show?
+Really?

 Some radio shows are more promotable than others.
 But every show should be promoted, at least on your own station.

-Online: Make it easy to find morning show content on the website.
+Make it easy to find morning show content on the website.
 Start with a website audit and ensure content is highly visible.
 Another option: Buy a domain for the show.
 This sounds big and is easy to promote.
-If you don’t want to manage a new website, just redirect the URL to the morning show’s page on the station website.
+If you don’t want to manage a new website, just redirect the URL to the morning show page on the station website.

 Then develop a social media strategy.
 Personalities should have their own social presence.
 Trying to find show content on a station’s social feed is nearly impossible.
 And frustrating.

 Advising management that it’s a good idea to promote the most high-profile programming on the station seems obvious but in the daily grind of keeping multiple stations on the air, it’s often overlooked.

 Should we promote the show?
 Of course.
 If the show is not worthy of promotion, why is it on?
 We can help find a new show or fix the one you have.